damirkusar/generator-catena-angular-meteor-material/README.md

 Catena is a chain of craters.

-`Meteor, AngularJS, Angular-UI, Angular-Material, Velocity, Jasmine & NightWatch out of the box.`
+`Meteor, AngularJS, Angular-UI, Angular-Material, User handling, Velocity, Jasmine & NightWatch out of the box.`

 ## Prerequisites